 The troubadours were from a variety of social classes, and wrote largely for feudal nobles.
 Despite this class diversity, troubadour love is always declared for a noblewoman: only the highborn are worthy, only they can have the desired characteristics of a love-object.
 The songs preserve and rely on the power of lords and ladies over their helplessly faithful servants, withholding from them the love they desire, to the point that troubadours often address their lady in song by a portmanteau expressing that power, comprising the feminine mia, my, and the masculine domnus, lord, to make midons.
 Courtly expressions of love were coded expressions of feudal allegiance.

-In the biographies of troubadours there are some examples of actual trysts between the songwriter and his patron’s wife, but it is difficult to know how much to trust such stylised accounts which rely so much on the contents of troubadour lyrics.
-On the whole, we can only presume that the patron, the husband of the love object, thought it flattering that his wife was thought of in this way, and knew it was safe, that such love would only ever happen within the lyrical boundaries of a song, that he knew it was an exercise in poetic artistry, form and artifice.
+In the vidas, short biographies of troubadours in the manuscripts of their songs, there are some examples of actual trysts between the songwriter and his patron’s wife, but it is difficult to know how much to trust such stylised accounts which rely so much on the contents of troubadour lyrics.
+On the whole, it may be safe to assume that the patron, the husband of the love object, thought it flattering that his wife was thought of in this way, and knew it was safe, that such love would only ever happen within the lyrical boundaries of a song, that he knew it was an exercise in poetic artistry, form and artifice.
 No doubt it performed that longstanding medieval (and later, renaissance) function of flattery of the powerful patron, the servant extolling his master’s virtues or, in this case, his master’s wife’s virtues.
 As with all formal flattery, the unrequited love interest was rarely elevated to the level of an actual person: she was an ideal type, a category, addressed in an artistic but formulaic manner.

 The sin of sensual desire

 Still, the troubadours were writing openly of physical desire for a married woman, the anticipation of its joys, the sadness and frustrations of it being withheld.
-For the church, to imagine adultery was as immoral as doing it, so courtly songs were an engagement in and encouragement of sinful carnal pleasures.
-The English chronicler and Benedictine monk, Orderic Vitalis (1075–c.
-1142), described the troubadours in a sermon as “effeminate men … dirty libertines who deserve to burn in hellfire” because they get drunk, “please the women with all kinds of lasciviousness”, “reject their warrior customs and laugh at the exhortations of the priests.”
+For the church, to imagine adultery was as immoral as doing it, so fin’amor songs were an engagement in and encouragement of sinful carnal pleasures.
+The English Benedictine monk, Orderic Vitalis (1075–c.
+1142), chronicler of Normandy and Anglo-Norman England, described in a sermon the changing culture around the time of the first troubadours: “effeminate men … dirty libertines who deserve to burn in hellfire” because they get drunk, “please the women with all kinds of lasciviousness”, “reject their warrior customs and laugh at the exhortations of the priests.”

 The troubadours’ celebration of sensual desire was in complete opposition to the teaching of the Catholic Church that had been continually repeated and unchanged since the 3rd century when Church Father, Tertullian (c.
 155–c.
 240), wrote On the Apparel of Women.
 Tertullian argued that women should “go about in humble garb … walking about as Eve, mourning and repentant, in order that by every garb of penitence she might the more fully expiate that which she derives from Eve – the ignominy, I mean, of the first sin, and the odium (attaching to her as the cause) of human perdition … You are the devil’s gateway; you are the unsealer of that (forbidden) tree; you are the first deserter of the divine law; you are she who persuaded him whom the devil was not valiant enough to attack.
 You destroyed so easily God’s image, man.
 On account of your desert – that is, death – even the Son of God had to die.”
 In other words, a woman – any woman, every woman – represents temptation and sin in her very being, a devilish snare to any God-fearing man.
 It was woman – the first woman, every woman – who crucified Christ.